 If you’re concerned about what constitutes an acceptable sexual harassment prevention policy in New York, rest assured that there are resources at your disposal.
 The State Department of Labor and the Division of Human Rights have created a model policy that most New York employers can adopt and implement.
 And if you already have an existing policy, there are guidelines you can reference to ensure you’re in compliance with the new law.

 It’s important to note that, aside from mandating universal sexual harassment prevention policies, the new law requires annual anti-harassment training for every person on your staff.
 But outdated brochures and tired training videos from the ‘90s will no longer suffice—this training must be interactive and include a form for reporting.
+The first training must be completed by 9 October 2019.

 Big changes in the Big Apple